Retired Employees Association of Orange County

 REAOC BOARD OF OFFICERS AND DIRECTORS

-The REAOC Board monthly meetings will continue to be held on the 2nd Wednesday of each month and we will utilize the online Zoom platform.
+The REAOC Board monthly meetings are held monthly via the online Zoom platform.
+You may see the meeting dates by clicking here.
 If you have any issues or questions you would like to have us discuss, please contact the REAOC office at (714) 840-3995.

 WHEN YOUR CONTACT INFORMATION CHANGES